-Option 6: The victim/survivor may file a report with the institution's Title IX Coordinator.
-The Title IX Coordinator for the Institution is the Director of Human Resources, Scott Fitzgerald.
-He is located at the HR Office, at 25 W. Home St., Westerville, OH and can be reached at 614-823-1130.
-Another alternative is to file a report with the Deputy Title IX Coordinator, Julie Saker who can be reached at 614-813-1250.
-Her email address is jsaker@otterbein.edu.
+Option 6:The victim/survivor may file a report with the institution's Title IX Coordinator.
+The Title IX Coordinator for the Institution is Associate Dean of Students, Julie Saker.
+Saker can be reached at 614-813-1250 or at jsaker@otterbein.edu.
 The institution has adopted and published grievance procedures providing for prompt and equitable resolution of student and employee complaints alleging any action that would be prohibited by Title IX, including sexual harassment and sexual assaults carried out by employees, other students or third parties.
-This information can be found at: www.otterbein.edu/public/titleIX:aspx.
+This information can be found at: www.otterbein.edu/public/titlelX:aspx.
 Further, the institution does not discriminate on the basis of sex in educational programs or activities that the institution operates.

-Option 7: The victim/survivor may make a report to any Campus Security Authority.
+Option 7:The victim/survivor may make a report to any Campus Security Authority.
 The report will be forwarded to the Otterbein University Police Department, who will contact you for investigative purposes.
-If you choose to report to a Campus Security Authority and wish to remain anonymous, a "Jane Doe" or "John Doe" report will be forwarded to the Otterbein Police Department.
+If you choose to report to a Campus Security Authority and wish to remain anonymous, a "Jane Doe" or "John Doe" report will be forwarded to the Otterbein Police Department without any identifying information.

 The purpose of this report is to allow the University to take steps to ensure the future safety of yourself and others.
 With such information, the University can keep an accurate record of the number of incidents involving students, determine where there is a pattern of crime with regard to a particular location, method, or assailant, and alert the campus community to potential danger.
 Reports filed in this manner are counted and disclosed in the annual crimes statistics for the institution.